AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 on each screen, touch the type of window you want to configure the view.
 Select **Video Multi View** to show video feeds - you can then select which streams you want to view ([see Synergy section for more details](../synergy/operating-synergy.md#media-viewer)).

+Video Multi View is also available as a window on other consoles.

 ## Mini Screen (Arena only)

 The mini-screen can be used as a configurable workspace display just like the main monitor.